2021 FAQ Update

 Do I have to pay to ride?

-For the majority of rides there is no entrance fee for the event, the DGR only ask that riders donate to themselves.
+For the majority of rides, there are no entrance fees to attend the event.
+DGR asks that riders donate to themselves, though.
 Starting in 2019, for a limited number of rides where there are capacity restraints, a minimum donation will be required.
 This will be highlighted to you during the first step of registration and give you the option to continue if you wish to make a minimum donation.
 The amount will vary for each ride.

 Do I have to raise money to take part?

 The Distinguished Gentleman’s Ride is a charitable event, and not doing your very best to raise funds is not particularly distinguished.
-Every little bit helps towards us achieving our goals for Movember - for men to live happier, healthier and longer lives.
-Through research and support programs, Movember is changing the world for men.
+Every little bit helps towards us achieving our shared goals with Movember - for men to live happier, healthier and longer lives.
+Through research and support programs, Movember is changing the lives for men.
 Only with the fundraising support of our participants and the wider community, can they continue their influential life-changing work.

 Can we donate to a local charity?